igroff/epiquery2/README.md

 ## Websockets suck.
 I use 'normal' HTTP
 Ok, so websockets can kind of suck.
 And lots of people are more comfortable with the request/response behavior of 'standard' HTTP as opposed to the async event based nature of websockets.
 To that end, we offer multiple transport formats for HTTP.
+The simplest purpose of epiquery2 is to turn a request and a template into a string to send somewhere else.

 ### Table of Contents
 * [Overview](#overview)